Infestissumam: Themes

 Commenting on the themes of Infestissumam, a Nameless Ghoul told Decibel that while their debut album, Opus Eponymous, ended with the track "Genesis", about the birth of the Antichrist, Infestissumam continues from the Antichrist's birth onwards.
 In another interview the band said, "Everything on the first record was about a coming darkness, an impending doom.
 Whereas the new record is about something present, and literally, the new record deals with the presence of the Anti-Christ, the Devil.
 But subliminally, the meaning of it is more how mankind-- predominantly men-- what they have deemed to be the presence of the Devil, throughout history and even nowadays.
 And that’s why the record is so fueled with sexual themes and females.
 That’s basically it, the Inquisition was basically men accusing women of being the Devil just because they had a hard-on for them."

 Explaining why the record is more musically diverse than their first, a member said, "Being applauded for a few of those things on the first record that according to the rule book of metal would be viewed as a lot of no-no's enticed us to go even deeper, and both downwards and upwards, and just overall make a more colorful record", and "A lot of metal bands have a tendency to come up with a sound and they just mimic that 10 times on a record. [...]
 Which is fine, but we tried to deliberately have every song have its own signature."

-"Per Aspera ad Inferi" translates as "Through Hardships to Hell".

 The song "Secular Haze" came about when a Ghoul writer came to the rest of the band saying, "This is a new song.
 There was this carnival remark, and obviously there is a cabaret element in that organ, but the idea was to actually have a maritime feel.
 It’s supposed to feel like you’re on a stormy sea, with waves.
 The idea was musically inspired by a saying, how someone that has been close to dying by drowning said that the feeling that you get is an enormous, cold, anxiety feeling which is replaced just before you die with a warm acceptance that is supposedly extremely rewarding and orgasmic.
 The whole song is supposed to feel like it’s storming and storming, never ending with a few glimpses of tranquility in the choruses, but where in the end, in the “come mist eternal part”, it's supposed to feel like you've gone over the edge of freezing to that warmth."